Unicorn: Biblical

 The classical Jewish understanding of the Bible did not identify the Re'em animal as the unicorn.
-However, some rabbis in the Talmud debate the proposition that the Tahash animal (Exodus 25, 26, 35, 36 and 39; Numbers 4; and Ezekiel 16:10) was a domestic, single-horned kosher creature that existed in Moses' time, or that it was similar to the keresh animal described in Morris Jastrow's Talmudic dictionary as "a kind of antelope, unicorn".
+However, some rabbis in the Talmud debate the proposition that the Tahash animal (Exodus 25, 26, 35, 36 and 39; Numbers 4; and Ezekiel 16:10) was a domestic, single-horned kosher creature that existed in Moses' time, or that it was similar to the keresh animal described in Marcus Jastrow's Talmudic dictionary as "a kind of antelope, unicorn".

 Chinese mythology

 The qilin (麒麟), a creature in Chinese mythology, is sometimes called "the Chinese unicorn", and some ancient accounts describe a single horn as its defining feature.
 However, it is more accurately described as a hybrid animal that looks less unicorn than chimera, with the body of a deer, the head of a lion, green scales and a long forwardly-curved horn.
 The Japanese version (kirin) more closely resembles the Western unicorn, even though it is based on the Chinese qilin.
-The Quẻ Ly of Vietnamese myth, similarly sometimes mistranslated "unicorn" is a symbol of wealth and prosperity that made its first appearance during the Duong Dynasty, about 600 CE, to Emperor Duong Cao To, after a military victory which resulted in his conquest of Tây Nguyên.
+The Quẻ Ly of Vietnamese myth, similarly sometimes mistranslated "unicorn" is a symbol of wealth and prosperity that made its first appearance during the Duong dynasty, about 600 CE, to Emperor Duong Cao To, after a military victory which resulted in his conquest of Tây Nguyên.
 In November 2012 the History Institute of the DPRK Academy of Social Sciences, as well as the Korea News Service, reported that the Kiringul had been found, which is associated with a kirin ridden by King Dongmyeong of Goguryeo.

-Beginning in the Ming Dynasty, the qilin became associated with giraffes, after Zheng He's voyage to East Africa brought a pair of the long-necked animals and introduced them at court in Nanjing as qilin.
+Beginning in the Ming dynasty, the qilin became associated with giraffes, after Zheng He's voyage to East Africa brought a pair of the long-necked animals and introduced them at court in Nanjing as qilin.
 The resemblance to the qilin was noted in the giraffe's ossicones (bony protrusions from the skull resembling horns), graceful movements, and peaceful demeanor.

-Shanhaijing (117) also mentioned Bo-horse (駮馬 (bómǎ)), a chimera horse with ox tail, single horn, white body, and its sound like person calling.
-The creature is lived at Honest-head Mountain.
-Guo Pu in his jiangfu said that Bo-horse able to walk on water.
-Another similar creature also mentioned in Shanhaijing (80) to live in Mount Winding-Centre as Bo (駮 (bó)), but with black tail, tiger's teeth and claws, and also devour leopards and tigers.
+Shanhaijing (117) mentioned the Bo-horse (駮馬 (bómǎ)), a chimera horse with an ox tail, a single horn, a white body, and a sound like a person calling.
+The creature was said to live at Honest-head Mountain.
+Guo Pu in his jiangfu said that the Bo-horse was able to walk on water.
+Another similar creature, also mentioned in Shanhaijing (80) and said to live in Mount Winding-Centre, was the Bo (駮 (bó)), but it had a black tail, tiger's teeth and claws, devoured leopards and tigers.

+Hornless unicorn

+In The Lady and the Unicorn tapestry set of (c.
+1500), it has been claimed, the Taste tapestry shows a young unicorn without a horn among the animals in the millefleur background, above the two women.

+The alabaster burial monument of Henry Manners, 2nd Earl of Rutland shows a hornless unicorn at his feet.